The Role of Local Government

 Thursday 19 October 2017, 9am-2.30pm

 This forum will offer participants the opportunity to explore the role that councils play in the safe management and regulation of asbestos within their LGAs.
-Councils from the Central NSW region are invited to attend along with representatives from the EPA, SafeWork, Office of Emergency Management, OLG and LGNSW to discuss:
+Councils from the Southern NSW region are invited to attend along with representatives from the EPA, SafeWork, Office of Emergency Management, OLG and LGNSW to discuss:

 - Case Studies on management of asbestos by councils